bravotango/todoit/README.md

 WHEN I click 'Delete' next to a todo
 THEN I am presented with a updated list of todos with the deleted todo removed.
 ```

-## Possible Future Enhancements

-- CATEGORIES - Create predefined lists: 'Camping checklist', 'Pack for yoga', 'Party set up'
-- LOGIN - Allow users to create an account and save data to DB
-- LOCALIZATION - Make all text displayed localized to the user's country

 ## Contributing